parflow/parflow/docs/user_manual/source/user_manual.rst

 The format for this section of input is:

-This key specifies all of the geometries on which a different specific storage value will be assigned.
+*list* **Specific Storage.GeomNames** no default This key specifies all of the geometries on which a different specific storage value will be assigned.
 These geometries must cover the entire computational domain.
-Example Useage:

 .. container:: list